Skip to content

 Stay on Greenbits if

-Greenbits operators happy with the Cova roadmap and price point should ride the migration — see /compare/cova for the destination stack.
-Operators looking to use the forced cutover as the moment to re-evaluate the whole stack should compare the Cova migration timeline (re-train + re-map + re-verify) against a same-quarter switch to a vendor with native compliance + back-office.
+Greenbits operators comfortable with the Dutchie roadmap and price point can ride the migration — see /vs/dutchie for the destination stack.
+Operators looking to use the forced cutover as the moment to re-evaluate the whole stack should weigh the Dutchie migration timeline (re-train + re-map + re-verify) against a same-quarter switch to a vendor with native compliance + back-office.

 If you’re stuck on Greenbits and want to switch